bitflange/baas/README.md

 # Button as a service

-Press a button over Wi-Fi with an ESP32 and a micro servo motor.
+Automate button presses over Wi-Fi with a microcontroller and servo motor.